-Overall, the area faces a number of redevelopment impediments as described in Section IV of this report.
+Section IV of this report describes a number of redevelopment impediments facing the City.
 Obsolescence, lagging equalized assessed values (EAV), and deterioration are some of the key impediments that reduce the competitiveness of the area.

 General Redevelopment Objectives.
 The City's general economic development objectives are to enhance residential as well as commercial and mixed use opportunities within the City as well as within the proposed RPA.
 To achieve this overarching objective, the City has proposed the following guidelines in its 2020 Plan ("Comprehensive Plan") as identified in Exhibit 1 below.